 European Union protections have played a significant role in protecting our natural environment and stemming the tide of environmental decline in Scotland.
 There is a risk that many of these protections will be lost if the UK leaves the EU.
-Regardless of the Brexit scenario, the joint nature and climate crises mean that the Scottish Government needs to strengthen environmental laws, to enforce environmental protection and reverse the declines of habitats and species.
-For these reasons, urgent action is needed to safeguard and embed policies into Scots law. … [continue reading] Why do we need a watchdog?
+Regardless of the Brexit scenario, the joint nature and climate crises mean that the Scottish Government needs to strengthen environmental laws, to enforce environmental protection and reverse the declines of habitats and species. … [continue reading] Why do we need a watchdog?

 Leading environmental charities have welcomed a plan announced by Scotland’s Environment Secretary Roseanna Cunningham to set up an interim advisory panel to safeguard Scotland’s environmental standards in the event of a No Deal Brexit.
 Although the EU has this week granted an extension to Article 50, avoiding a No Deal exit on 31 October, this does not take No Deal entirely off the table. … [continue reading] Campaigners welcome Scottish Government’s ‘No Deal’ environment safeguards

 We have seen a huge improvement in the wildlife and diversity in the region, including a very significant increase in abundance of species such as jewel anemones which require clear water, more fish and a 286 per cent increase in porpoise.
 EU legislation has led to greater protection of Scotland's wildlife and it is vital that this continues post-Brexit. … [continue reading] We run a marine tourism business and we support the Fight for Scotland’s Nature